eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 ## Federated Operations through Agents

+In many cases, the standardized transfer of data may already be enough to create value (e.g. exchange precomputed product carbon footprints across a supply chain).

+However, other use cases such as the joint prediction of the behaviour of a complex machine that does not even exists but is developed by a team of collaborating companies, require more advanced solutions.

+These are solutions in which data and information is federated into a multi-directional semantic context.

 ### Agent

-In some cases the standardized transfer of data may already be enough to create value (e.g. exchange precomputed product carbon footprints across a supply chain).

-However, other use cases such as the joint behavioural prediction of complex machines which are yet to be developed by a team of collaborating companies, require more advanced solutions.
-These are solutions in which data and information is federated into a multi-directional semantic context.

 Simply put, an [Agent](https://en.wikipedia.org/wiki/Software_agent) is an extension/companion to the Connector that allows to transfer Business Logic instead of raw data payloads.